SandunK/Hybrid-Cloud-Microservice-Manager/README.md

   - Alpha service on aws instance (Backtest service will be discussed)

 ## Eureka server registry
-Eureka server registry will keep track of the "Alpha services" that deployed and registered with eureka.
+Eureka server registry will keep track of the microservices that deployed and registered with eureka.
 Service instances sends heartbeat to the Eureka server registry to inform that they are available.
-Loadbalancer will take the "Alpha service" instance details when needed from Eureka server registry.
+Loadbalancer will take the microservice instance details when needed from Eureka server registry.
 Executable **server.jar** file will be used to deploy.
   1. On linux envirenment
         ```
         $ {path to the jar file}/server.jar